Microsoft-Web/NodeCamp/Presentation/AzureDeployAndDebug/AzureDeployAndDebug/Demo-VSCode.md

 1. Open the file **azuredeploy.parameters.json** located in the **source/Assets** folder and enter parameter values suitable for your environment:

-	- **documentDbAccountName**: The name of the DocumentDB database.
+	- **documentDbAccountName**: the name of the DocumentDB account.
 Use only lowercase letters, numbers and '-' character.
-	- **siteName**: With the name of the web app that you wish to create.
+	- **siteName**: the name of the Web App that you wish to create.
-	- **appServicePlanName**: With the name of the App Service plan to use for hosting the web app.
+	- **appServicePlanName**: the name of the App Service plan to use for hosting the web app.
-	- **East US**: If you want to use a different location for the web app and the service plan.
+	- **East US**: If you want to use a different location for the Web App and the Service Plan.

 	> **Note:** You can also add the following parameters for additional configuration: **pricingTier** (The pricing tier for the hosting plan: Free, Standard, Basic, Shared) and **workerSize** (The instance size of the hosting plan: small, medium, or large).

 	````json
 	{
 		"$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentParameters.json#",